 - How Pope Francis became a hate figure for the far right, charting the transatlantic assault against the pontiff and Steve Bannon’s deep roots in Italy (in collaboration with Source Material); picked up in Politico, French Catholic news site La Croix, Haaretz, La Reppublica, RAI, Mail Online, The Daily Telegraph, The Observer, The Guardian, The Economist, British Catholic newspaper The Tablet, the Financial Times, NBC, the New York Post and the National Catholic Reporter.

-- MPs from 14 countries called for an inquiry into the ‘dark money’ millions spent by the US Christian right in Europe, following our report
+- Fifty-one MPs from fourteen countries called for an inquiry into the ‘dark money’ millions spent by the US Christian right in Europe, following our report

 - A candidate for Nigel Farage’s Brexit Party had spread propaganda for a Balkan warlord and was tracked by MI6 (reported in the right-leaning Times of London)